-In the wake of ISSUES releasing their first new music since 2016, and with the promise of a new album on the horizon, we took the chance to talk to Tyler Carter about new music, a new album, and an all new ISSUES.
+In the wake of ISSUES releasing new music and announcing their new album, we took the chance to talk to Tyler Carter about new music, a new album, and an all new ISSUES.

 How does it feel to back on it properly after such a long time?

 “It feels good.
 When we were over in the UK with Don Broco on their little arena tour we started shaking off the rust.
 We’ve only been doing festivals for the last year and we only did Warped Tour while we were on hiatus making this new album.
 It’s definitely good to be back at it.”